 Asking “How much does wholesale clothing cost” is a bit like asking “How long is a piece of string?”
 There are endless possible answers and variables to consider.

 The type of clothing matters.
 Generic items are going to be more budget-friendly than designer labels, and high-quality fabrics will come with a price tag to match.
 The way the clothing is manufactured also comes into play.
-For example, eco-made women’s apparel can cost more than items without that designation—but your customers might be willing to pay more for values-aligned brands
+For example, eco-friendly women’s apparel can cost more than items without that designation—but your customers might be willing to pay more for values-aligned brands.

 To maximize profit, consider shopping locally to save money on shipping and import fees.
 And while you want to make sure your current stock is seasonally appropriate, buying items in the offseason can result in some great bargains.
 Think buying a bunch of palazzo pants in the dead of winter, or stocking up on wide-leg pants when everyone is still in shorts.